ClearingHouse/clearinghoused_build/docs/SettingUpAFederatedNode.rst

   ``betting``, ``rps``, ``dividend``, ``exchange``, ``leaderboard``, ``portfolio``, ``stats`` and ``history``.
 Normally this can just be ``[]`` (an empty list) to not disable anything.

-Once done, save this file and make sure it exists on all servers you are hosting Counterwallet static content on.
-Now, when you go to your Counterwallet site, the server will read in this file immediately after loading the page, and set the list of backend API hosts from it automatically.
+Once done, save this file and make sure it exists on all servers you are hosting Clearwallet static content on.
+Now, when you go to your Clearwallet site, the server will read in this file immediately after loading the page, and set the list of backend API hosts from it automatically.

 Giving Op Chat Access
 ^^^^^^^^^^^^^^^^^^^^^^

-Counterwallet has its own built-in chatbox.
+Clearwallet has its own built-in chatbox.
 Users in the chat box are able to have operator (op) status, which allows them to do things like ban or rename other users.
 Any op can give any other user op status via the ``/op`` command, typed into the chat window.
 However, manual database-level intervention is required to give op status to the first op in the system.